 The basement of the Photo House Pelikan is more and more looking like a gallery for contemporary photography, and with planned walks through the apartment we want to present the living culture of a 20th century Celje’s citizen.

-Exhibition will be opened until 8 February 2020.
+Exhibition was opened until June 2020.